Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Results and Analysis

 \custompar{Retrieval.} Recall@$K$ rises sharply with shortlist depth, reaching $1.0$ by $K{=}10$, yet high Recall@$K$ does not imply strong global ranking (AUROC/AUPRC)---top-1 ranking remains hard under SAR--optical shift.

 Across all ablations, two factors dominate accuracy in our sweeps: (i)~the RANSAC reprojection threshold and (ii)~the keypoint budget; retrieval shortlist depth matters for SARptical ranking, while minimum inlier count is comparatively insensitive once tiled affine fitting is active.
-Improving geometric verification (e.g., threshold-robust RANSAC) and multi-stage retrieval pipelines (e.g., coarse candidate selection followed by spatial verification re-ranking) will likely yield larger gains than switching matchers.
+Given this sensitivity profile, improving geometric verification (e.g., threshold-robust RANSAC) and multi-stage retrieval pipelines (e.g., coarse candidate selection followed by spatial verification re-ranking) may yield gains comparable to or larger than switching matchers.